Don-George-Thayyil/bubbly/README.md

 # Bubbly for React-Native Projects

-This is a customized Bubble UI, similar to the Apple Music UI
+This is a bubbles UI, similar to the Apple Music bubble UI